stacksgov/sips/sips/sip-019/sip-019-token-metadata-update-notifications.md

 Given these constraints the notifications this SIP proposes should be taken as _hints_ to metadata indexers.
 Metadata indexers are not obliged to follow them.

+## Notification structure reusability

+Even though establishing a generalized smart contract notification standard is out of scope for this SIP, the proposed `print` message structure was designed for reusability by future SIPs that wish to standardize other events.

+For example, developers could vary the `notification` and `payload` values to notify the network when an NFT collection has been fully minted or another important milestone is reached.

 # Related work